Skip to content

 *Nearly all virtual phone numbers share this problem.
 Since VoIP numbers aren’t tied to a physical address, they can’t be used to call emergency services.

 OpenPhone is a VoIP provider built for businesses and solopreneurs.
-As long as you have an internet connection, you can answer calls, send messages, and collaborate with your team from anywhere.
+With just an internet connection, you can answer calls, send messages, and collaborate with your team from anywhere.

 We make it easy to streamline your business communications through an intuitive cloud-based platform.
-Everyone on your team can get a local or toll-free number on the devices they already own.
-Or they can collaborate on a shared phone number to split responsibility for incoming messages.
+Every team member on your plan can get a local or toll-free number on the devices they already own.
+Or they can collaborate on a shared phone number to split responsibility for incoming calls and texts.
 Every customer touchpoint — including voicemails, texts, calls, and call recordings — is stored in the same thread so you can get better context at a glance.

 OpenPhone can help you build better relationships with customers by creating a seamless experience from the moment they contact your business.
 First, you can create an IVR so callers can reach the right member of your team.
-Then, you can set company-wide or individual business hours so you don’t have to stay glued to your phone.
-With the help of scheduled messages, auto-replies, and AI-suggested text responses, you never have to worry about messages falling through the cracks.
+Then, you can set companywide or individual business hours so you don’t have to stay glued to your phone.

-Looking to automate routine tasks so you can make time for high-touch services?
-Our workflow automations and third-party tools put repetitive work on auto-pilot.
-With Zapier, you can connect your business phone to hundreds of other platforms and trigger a sequence of events (like sending appointment reminder texts, for example).
+Looking to automate routine tasks to make time for high-touch services?
+Our API lets you trigger a sequence of events like sending appointment reminder texts.
 You can also use snippets to create text message templates and instantly respond to frequently asked questions.

 Key features of OpenPhone